-Unprofessional behavior is a violation of the professional requirements and responsibilities of an Adult Healthcare student.
-The misconduct can result in a Learning Agreement and/or dismissal from the course.
+Unprofessional behavior is a violation of the professional requirements and responsibilities of an adult healthcare student.
+The misconduct can result in a learning agreement and/or dismissal from the course.
 Examples of unsafe or unprofessional behavior include, but are not limited to the following:

-- Inadequate preparation for safe client care. - Failure to seek appropriate assistance with new or unfamiliar procedures. - Questionable decision making based on expected knowledge level, lack of insight and understanding of one's own behaviors and the behaviors of others. - Continuous direct and detailed supervision needed to insure safe client care. - Placing client in a hazardous or harmful condition or circumstance. - Dishonest or unprofessional interactions with clients, staff, faculty, peers & etc. - Engaging in class or clinical practice when not mentally or physically fit. - Dishonesty including but not limited to, cheating, plagiarism, fabrication, and misrepresentation - Cheating using or attempting to use unauthorized materials, information, study aids, computer-related information, or other people. - Plagiarism representing the words, data, works, ideas, computer program or output, or anything not generated in an authorized fashion, as one's own. - Fabrication presenting as genuine any invented or falsified citation or material. - Misrepresentation falsifying, altering, or misstating the contents of documents or other materials related to academic matters, including schedules, prerequisites, and transcripts. - Disruptive behavior, violence, or incivility. - Abusive or profane language, or behavior used with the intent to harm, or discredit another. - Use of chemicals or alcohol that lead to impairments (legal or otherwise). - Chronic tardiness, chronic absences, and inattention - Being unprepared for class or clinical.
+- Inadequate preparation for safe client care. - Failure to seek appropriate assistance with new or unfamiliar procedures. - Questionable decision making based on expected knowledge level, lack of insight and understanding of one's own behaviors and the behaviors of others. - Continuous direct and detailed supervision needed to insure safe client care. - Placing client in a hazardous or harmful condition or circumstance. - Dishonest or unprofessional interactions with clients, staff, faculty, peers & etc. - Engaging in class or clinical practice when not mentally or physically fit.

-- Personal appearance and order that is deemed unprofessional. - Cell phone found on student during clinical day.
+- Dishonesty including but not limited to, cheating, plagiarism, fabrication, and misrepresentation. - Cheating using or attempting to use unauthorized materials, information, study aids, computer-related information, or other people. - Plagiarism representing the words, data, works, ideas, computer program or output, or anything not generated in an authorized fashion, as one's own. - Fabrication presenting as genuine any invented or falsified citation or material. - Misrepresentation falsifying, altering, or misstating the contents of documents or other materials related to academic matters, including schedules, prerequisites, and transcripts. - Disruptive behavior, violence, or incivility. - Abusive or profane language, or behavior used with the intent to harm, or discredit another. - Use of chemicals or alcohol that lead to impairments (legal or otherwise). - Chronic tardiness, chronic absences, and inattention. - Being unprepared for class or clinical. - Personal appearance and order that is deemed unprofessional. - Cell phone found on student during clinical day.

-It is the policy of Barton Adult Healthcare to promote and educational environment that is pleasant, healthful, and comfortable, free from intimidation, hostility, and free of abuse, verbal or physical, that could interfere with student performance and the delivery of safe quality resident care within the clinical setting.
-The Adult Healthcare program has zero tolerance for individuals deviating from this environment.
+It is the policy of Barton Adult Healthcare to promote an educational environment that is pleasant, healthful, and comfortable.
+This environment will be free from intimidation, hostility, or abuse (verbal or physical) that could interfere with student performance or the delivery of safe and quality client care within the clinical setting.
+The adult healthcare program has zero tolerance for individuals deviating from this policy.